fdintino/Pillow/docs/handbook/image-file-formats.rst

 The :py:meth:`~PIL.Image.Image.save` method supports the following options:

-**qmin** / **qmax**
-    Integer, 0-63.
-The quality of images created by an AVIF encoder are controlled by minimum and maximum quantizer values.
-The higher these values are, the worse the quality.

 **quality**
     Integer, 0-100, defaults to 75.
 0 gives the smallest size and poorest quality, 100 the largest and best quality.
-Setting "qmin" or "qmax" will override this.

 **subsampling**
     If present, sets the subsampling for the encoder.
 Defaults to ``4:2:0``.